 With advice and assistance from a vet, buying food from more sustainable sources like butchers or directly from farms can be a great option.
 It allows you to to see exactly what your dog is eating, reduces food miles and could also save you money.

 A lot of humans are turning to plant-based diets for environmental reasons.
 But could your dog be vegan too?

 This is a hotly-debated topic!
 Whilst cats are obligate carnivores (meaning they need meat to survive), this is not the case for dogs, and so technically they can thrive on a meat-free diet.
-However, it’s recommended that you speak to a vet or nutrition specialist if you want to go down this route.
-This will ensure that you get the proper advice and can plan out your dog’s diet to make sure they get everything they need.
+You can check out our post by vegan pet care & dog food brand Hownd here for more information.
+If in doubt, speak to your dog’s vet or a nutrition specialist.

 Eco-friendly dog snack ideas